City of Ekurhuleni Metropolitan Municipality: Stormwater systems

 There are 11,318 storm water systems and a total lengths of pipes and channels of more than 3800 km.

 Sports and recreation

 Ekurhuleni has at least 16 golf courses and is home to the international Golf Tournament the South African Open held at Glendower Golf Club.

 There is an over 100 year old rowing club at the bank of Germiston Lake, and over 30 swimming pools can be found in the city.

 Ekurhuleni United FC play in the fourth division of South African Football.

 Ekurhuleni has the Ekurhuleni masters league, a soccer league of retired pros and talented players who did not make the cut.

 38 eco "outdoor gyms" can be found in Ekurhuleni.

 Management

-Although Eskom has identified Ekurhuleni as a municipality with a poor payment record, its 2021 debt with the power utility amounted to R8 million which compared favourably with the rest of Gauteng.
+In 2021, Eskom identified Ekurhuleni as a municipality with a poor payment record, with its debt at the time amounting to R8 million.

+In July 2025, a new taxi rank completed three months earlier for R17 million had not yet been used, with taxi operators claiming they had not been consulted.